Legacy Decatur is a 501(c)(3) foundation established in Decatur, Georgia, in 2015.

 To those ends, Legacy Decatur organizes its priorities around the city’s strategic goals, particularly as they relate to inclusive and attainable housing, community building, and environmental stewardship.
 These interests converge at the city’s 77 acre Legacy Park, a former United Methodist Children’s Home, where ongoing management and implementation of the property’s master plan is emerging as Legacy Decatur’s principal endeavor.

-In 2019, the organization broadened its board to seven members encompassing a mix of elected officials, city staff, and committed residents.
-In 2020, it’s expanding again with four additional at-large members.
+In 2019, the organization broadened its all-volunteer board to seven members encompassing a mix of elected officials, city staff, and committed residents.
+In 2020, it expanded again with four additional at-large members.

 500 S. Columbia Drive